connet-dev/connet/README.md

  - [x] auto-tag release
  - [x] nix embed version on release

+### V0.10.0
+ - [x] package refactor/rename - move all clients in main connet package
+ - [x] fix issue with disconnecting from relay when peer dissapears
+ - [x] fix issue with not closing relay connection when relay dissapears

 ### v0.10.0
  - [ ] UPnP/IDG and PCP for hole-punching
  - [ ] package refactor/rename